Bobby Shafto's Gone to Sea: Origins

-The Opies (folklorists) have argued for an identification of the original Bobby Shafto with a resident of Hollybrook, County Wicklow, Ireland, who died in 1737.
+Iona and Peter Opie (folklorists) have argued for an identification of the original Bobby Shafto with a resident of Hollybrook, County Wicklow, Ireland, who died in 1737.
 However, the tune derives from the earlier "Brave Willie Forster", found in the Henry Atkinson manuscript from the 1690s, and the William Dixon manuscript, from the 1730s, both from north-east England; besides these early versions, there are two variation sets for Northumbrian smallpipes, by John Peacock, from the beginning of the 19th century, and by Tom Clough, from the early 20th century.
-The song is also associated with the region, having been used by the supporters of Robert Shafto (sometimes spelt Shaftoe), who was an eighteenth-century British Member of Parliament (MP) for County Durham (c.
-1730–97), and later the borough of Downton in Wiltshire.
+The song is also associated with the region, having been used by the supporters of Robert Shafto (sometimes spelt Shaftoe; c.1732–1797), who was an eighteenth-century British Member of Parliament (MP) for County Durham, and later the borough of Downton in Wiltshire.
 Supporters used another verse in the 1761 election: